I mean, what is it anyway?

 Does it "turn"?

 Nope!
-I mean, if you sit in a sulfur laden hot springs for 48 hours straight something weird might happen.
+I mean, if you sit in a sulfur laden hot spring for 48 hours straight something weird might happen.
 Or expose it CONSTANTLY to nail salon fumes, but other than those unrealistic circumstances, you should be good!

-That being said, sometimes the delicate chains can start to look like they are blackening, but really its just that they are dirty.
+That being said, sometimes the delicate chains can start to look like they are blackening, but really it's just that they are dirty.
 Dead skin, grime from lotions and sunscreen, that sort of thing.
 Gross, right?

 What about water?

 Want to know a dirty little secret?
 I'm kind of lazy with my jewelry.
-I go through phases and wear the same thing for weeks on end, without ever taking it out.
-In fact, I have some stacking rings on my thumb that haven't come off in a good year.
+I go through phases and wear the same thing for weeks on end, without ever taking it off.
+In fact, I have some stacking rings on my thumb that haven't come off in a good two years.
 I like to do really sweaty workouts in my jewelry as well.
 I also swim in a chlorinated pool 4-6 times a week during the summer.
 Oh!
 And I do shower, so there's that, too.